SRI-CSL/yices2/doc/sphinx/source/type-operations.rst

      -- the last child (with index *i=n*) is *sigma*.

-   - for any other type, the function returns :c:enum:`NULL_TYPE` as the type has no chidlren.
+   - for any other type, the function returns :c:enum:`NULL_TYPE` as the type has no children.

    **Error report**